 If you think you don't have time to make a rich and delicious Louisiana gumbo, you haven't tried this recipe.
 The roux can even be prepared the night before; just refrigerate it and combine the ingredients in the morning.

-As with almost all gumbos, this slow cooker chicken and sausage version starts with a roux.
+As with almost all gumbos, this slow cooker chicken and sausage version start with a roux.
 You'll find all of the classic ingredients in this gumbo, including the "holy trinity" of onion, bell pepper, and celery, along with sliced okra, spicy sausage, and a dash of cayenne pepper.
 Add the cooked shrimp to the gumbo about 15 to 20 minutes before serving.

 Chicken thighs offer more flavor than chicken breasts but feel free to use boneless chicken breasts if you'd like.
 Use andouille sausage or another kind of spicy smoked sausage.
 Add the tomatoes for a Creole-style gumbo or omit them for a Cajun gumbo.

 - 1/2 pound medium shrimp